 - One (1) or more professional certifications from the list below:

 - Proof of current Certification in First Aid and CPR

 - Proof of current Certification in Mental Health First Aid

-For eight consecutive years (2012-2019) The Citadel has been named the #1 Public College in the South offering up to a master's degree (U.S. News & World Report).
+For nine consecutive years (2012-2020) The Citadel has been named the #1 Public College in the South offering up to a master's degree (U.S. News & World Report).
 The Citadel was also named the #1 College for Veterans in the South.